ZilchOS/core/README.md

 * become something like Nix pills, but for building an OS
 * become a stepping stone to a tad richer distro (like, one with systemd or *gasp* git)

+## Reproducibility

+Reproducibility is deeply cared about, but it's a constant struggle and one cannot foresee everything.

+Derivations are checked to built to the same hashes when built in three different ways:

+* `nix=nixos` are just builds using Nix from a relatively recent NixOS unstable.
+  Verification is done with `.maint/tools/hashes`.
+* `nix=bootstrap` are builds make with Nix built during bootstrap-from-tcc's stage3.
+They don't use sandboxing and run in a peculiar environment.
+  See `helpers/maint/build-custom-stage5` in bootstrap-from-tcc.
+  The used commit of bootstrap-from-tcc is the one from `flake.lock`.
+* `nix=zilchos` are builds done inside a ZilchOS Core VM using its own Nix.
+  Verification is also done with `.maint/tools/hashes`.

+I try to build on different machines and note down the results in `git notes`.
+Commits require a specific (but adjustable) amount of successful `nix`, `bootstrap` and `zilchos` builds before getting into the main branch.